-Noelle has always been drawn to the inherent drama, complexity, and emotion of Baroque repertoire.
-She has studied with early music specialists, such as Drew Minter, Ellen Hargis, and Lisa Saffer, as well as coached with Paul O'Dette, Richard Stone, and Mark Cudek.
-Noelle has performed as part of the Young Artist Program at the Boston Early Music Festival in Handel’s Almira, as a member of the Baroque Vocal Programme at the Vancouver Early Music Festival, as Rosana in Scarlatti’s La principessa fedele at the Amherst Early Music Festival, and as Venus in Blow’s Venus & Adonis with Eastman Collegium.
+Drawn to the inherent drama, complexity, and emotion of Baroque repertoire, Noelle has studied with early music specialists Drew Minter, Ellen Hargis, and Lisa Saffer, as well as coached with Paul O'Dette, Richard Stone, and Mark Cudek.
+In 2014, Noelle performed as part of the Young Artist Program at The Boston Early Music Festival in Handel’s Almira, as a member of the Baroque Vocal Programme at the Vancouver Early Music Festival, as Rosana in Scarlatti’s La principessa fedele at the Amherst Early Music Festival, and as Venus in Blow’s Venus & Adonis with Eastman Collegium.